Eisenmonoxid/S6Patcher/README.md

 - Can set the maximum zoom level in the game.
 - Can activate the Development-Mode permanently without Registry-Key.
 - Can set the Large Address Aware Flag for more usable memory.
-- Can fix the "Meldungsstau" - Bug in the game (and other bugs in the Lua-Script).
+- Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash").
 -> Original versions from Steam will need to be extracted with the tool "Steamless" first!
 ```
 ### Patch History Edition
-- Für die History Edition von Ubisoft Connect und Steam.
+- Für alle History Editions.
-- For the History Edition from Ubisoft Connect and Steam.
+- For all History Editions.

 German:
 ```